 When you are forming a company yourself, you may decide to create your own set of articles.
 If you opt to do this, you cannot set up your company online.
 Instead, you must use the postal method here (Form IN01).

 This agreement confirms the intention of initial subscribers to form a company in the first place.
 It will also have the following wording:

 `each subscriber to this memorandum of association wishes to form a company under the Companies Act 2006 and agrees to become a member of the company and to take at least one share’.

 A list of all of the subscribers will follow this wording.

-What to do after forming your company
+What to do after forming a UK limited company for contracting

 - Learn what your company’s statutory records are and how to look after these.
 When you appoint an accountant, they will usually do this for you.